At SuperPro, we innovate

 Dynamic roll control

-Body roll can be controlled a number of ways including with sway bars or stabilisar bars.
+Body roll can be controlled several different ways including with sway bars or stabilizer bars.
 Another way involves thoughtful and intelligent geometry changes.

 SuperPro understand the different elements that contribute to body roll and provide all the popular roll control product solutions plus their Dynamic Roll Control technology.
-Modern vehicles extensively use MacPherson Strut front suspension systems that tend to increase body roll with increased roll.
-Dynamic Roll Control products correct this geometry to reduce body roll for all types of applications.
+Modern vehicles extensively use MacPherson Strut front suspension systems that tend to increase body roll.
+Dynamic Roll Control products correct this geometry to reduce body roll in all applications.

 Polyurethane material

-The specially blended Polyurethane used in SuperPro products has specific mechanical properties that make it extremely successful in its applications.
-The combined properties of extreme resistance to abrasion, low compression set, high tear strength, and a resistance to oils and solvents.
+The specially blended polyurethane used in SuperPro products has specific mechanical properties that make it extremely successful in its applications.
+The combined properties result in an extreme resistance to abrasion, low compression set, high tear strength and a resistance to oils and solvents.

 This makes SuperPro ideal for most automotive applications, primarily because of the material's tendency to lead to a resilient product that is highly versatile in its various applications.